flyingmachine/brave-clojure-web/content/100-core-functions-in-depth.md

 real 32
 ```

-Notice that `real 33` and `real 34` were *not* printed &mdash; only 32
+Notice that `real 33` and `real 34` were *not* printed.
+Only 32 lines
-lines were printed.
-Clojure doesn't realize a lazy list until you try
+were printed.
+Clojure doesn't realize a lazy list until you try to
-to read a value from it, and then it usually realizes 32 members at a
+read a value from it, and then it usually realizes 32 members at a
 time.
 This is done for the sake of efficiency.

 Note, also, that Clojure caches the values of the lazy seq.
 It doesn't